 Find out more

-Download the preprint of this SULT metabolism paper via the button below or find the final publication on the journal webpage.
+Read the full SULT metabolism paper on the journal webpage.
 If you would like to discover more of our metabolism research, take a look at our recent J. Med.
 Chem. paper, which describes how to predict the regioselectivity of AO, CYP, FMO and UGT metabolism, or watch our webinar, on the integrated prediction of phase I and II metabolism.

 INTERESTED IN METABOLISM PREDICTION?